-For Marlboro students to graduate they must complete a Plan of Concentration, an integrated and original work of scholarship, in a degree field offered by Marlboro.
-You can learn more about each individual degree field by finding it in the pulldown menu to the right.
-However many students choose to follow a more interdisciplinary path, combining chemistry and ceramics, for example, or anthropology and literature for a truly unique course of study all their own.
+For Marlboro students to graduate they must complete a Plan of Concentration, an integrated and original work of scholarship, in one or more degree fields offered by Marlboro.
+You can learn more about each individual degree field by finding it in the pull-down menu to the right, and indeed many students focus on one field for their Plan.
+However, nearly half of all students choose to follow a more interdisciplinary path, combining chemistry and ceramics, for example, or anthropology and literature for a truly unique course of study all their own.

-The following diagram was constructed from decades of data on student Plan subjects to give a visual sense of which degree fields have been combined, and how commonly.
-Hover on each degree field to see how they've been combined, or click on them to find out more.
-Another illustration of the interdisciplinary inventiveness of student Plans of Concentration can be found in the Virtual Plan Room.
+The following diagram was constructed from decades of data on interdisciplinary Plan subjects to give a visual sense of which degree fields have been combined, and how commonly.
+Hover on each degree field to see how they've been combined, or click on them to find out more about individual fields.
+An even more vivid illustration of the interdisciplinary inventiveness of student Plans of Concentration can be found in the Virtual Plan Room.